kyma-project/community/concepts/infrastructure-reconciliation/README.md

 KEB should deliver all the required parameters for the cluster provisioning, this translates to the minimal infrastructure config for Gardener clusters, and the role/kubeconfig details for both types.

-Another thing that KEB would need to create is the Kyma CR for the Runtime, this will either require passing the proper secret reference so that kubeconfig can be accessed by the Lifecycle Manager.
+Another thing that KEB would need to create is the Kyma CR for the Runtime, this will either require passing the proper Secret reference so that kubeconfig can be accessed by the Lifecycle Manager.

 After the CRs are created, the respective Cluster Manager will pick up the provisioning request and will create a new Shoot for the runtime (managed scenario only), and provide a requested kubeconfig.